From the Field

 A Ukrainian mother lifts the hood of a new jacket over her son’s head as he zips up the winter coat

-Since the onset of the conflict, World Vision has been actively supporting the most vulnerable people with life-saving aid, shelter, child protection, and other essentials, bringing our global expertise in partnering to respond to the Ukraine crisis.
+Since the onset of the conflict, World Vision has consistently delivered lifesaving aid, shelter, child protection services, and other essentials to support the most vulnerable people.
+We are bringing our global expertise and local partnerships to respond to the war in Ukraine and throughout the impacted regions.

 BACK TO QUESTIONS